Covers the key issues to consider when exploring if a Family Investment Company is an appropriate vehicle to help with an individuals estate planning.

 The commentary covers issues on how to fund the structure, what tax issues to watch out for, what rights you might give to the shares and the pros and cons of different choices.
 It deals with directors' powers, the use of an unlimited company and issues around privacy and wealth protection.
 Different structures are explained and their benefits and disadvantages highlighted.

-The commentary is bought up to to date with the new corporation tax rate and dividend tax rates introduced since the previous edition was published.
+The commentary is bought up to to date with the new corporation tax rates and dividend tax rates introduced since the previous edition was published.
 It also reflects the author's continued practical experience in dealing with clients in this area.

 New features include: - a new chapter on Estate Planning Benefits - a new chapter on Treatment on Divorce - enhanced coverage of redeemable preference shares in the chapter on share capital - an expanded shareholders agreement chapter to include more information on what should be included in the agreement - a new chapter on share valuations - a new chapter on accounts preparation for Family Investment Companies